 Westonbirt is the UK’s National Arboretum and one of the finest collections of trees and shrubs in the world.

-Spanning 600 acres, this enormous arboretum is home to 3,000 different tree species.
-While Westonbirt is beautiful throughout the year, it’s particularly popular for its breathtaking display of autumn colours, which are brilliant throughout September.
+Spanning 600 acres, this enormous arboretum is home to 2,500 different tree and shrub species.
+While Westonbirt is beautiful throughout the year, it’s particularly popular for its breathtaking display of autumn colours, which are brilliant during September.

-There are 17 miles of paths that wind through the arboretum, so if you’re looking for a good walk, you can definitely do that here.
-While parts of the arboretum are dog-free zones, the vast Silk Wood is dog-friendly, so if you’re travelling with your pet there’s plenty of leafy glades for you to explore.
+There are 17 miles of paths that wind through the arboretum, so if you’re looking for a good walk, you’ll find many here.
+While parts of the arboretum are dog-free zones, the vast Silk Wood is dog-friendly, so if you’re travelling with your pet, there are many leafy glades to explore.

 With Bristol and the Cotswolds within easy reach, you won’t be short of lovely places to stay either.
 Find out more on the Forestry England website using the button below.